Learn - Glossary

 Planner.
 The day-to-day tab showing events and projected balances, in two views (Grid and Calendar) of the same data.
 Planner.

 Premium.
-The paid tier, $11.99 per month plus tax, unlocking bank linking, sharing, public-budget publishing, AI budget creation, AI matching, AI theme generation, and increased limits.
+The paid tier, $11.99 per month plus tax, unlocking bank linking, sharing, public-budget publishing, AI budget creation, AI matching, AI theme generation, more receipt scanning, building a budget from receipts, recipe photos, and increased limits.
 Subscription.

 Privacy & Blocking.
 A Settings card listing the people you have blocked, each with an Unblock button; blocking prevents new budget invitations and hides the blocked person’s actions from your notifications.
 Sharing.